 If you aren't prompted for a profile and you know that you have more than one, you may want to set up Outlook so that it prompts you.
-Here's how:
+To do this:

-- In Control Panel, switch to Classic View, and then click Mail.
+- In Control Panel, click User Accounts, and then click Mail.

 - Click Show Profiles.

 - To be prompted to select a profile each time you start Outlook, click Prompt for a profile to be used, and then click OK.